Medicare Supplement Plan G Coverage and Costs

 Medicare Supplement Plan G, also known as Medigap Plan G, is a type of Medicare Supplement plan that helps cover certain out-of-pocket costs that Original Medicare (Medicare Part A and Part B) doesn't fully cover.
 Medigap plans are offered by private insurance companies and are designed to work alongside Original Medicare to provide additional coverage and help reduce your healthcare expenses.

 We’ll first go over what Medicare Supplement plans are.
-If you’re already familiar, skip to the second half of this article to learn more about Plan G!
+If you’re already familiar, watch the video explaining Plan G below or skip to the second half of this article to learn more about Plan G!

 What are Medicare Supplement plans?